Places to visit in Belgium to avoid crowds

 In the 18th century The Parc de Sept Heures (Seven O’clock Park) was a favourite spot for Spa’s many high-class (and even royal) visitors.
 Take a turn along its promenade by the Wayai stream and enjoy the beautiful elm trees and monuments that are dotted throughout.

-Elsewhere in the town you will find 16th and 17th Century churches, Spa forest, and The Château de Franchimont, thought to have been built in the 11th century by the Prince-Bishopric of Liège.
+Elsewhere in the town you will find 16th and 17th century churches, Spa forest, and The Château de Franchimont, thought to have been built in the 11th century by the Prince-Bishopric of Liège.
 Bring your camera for the stunning views from this medieval castle ruin.

 Thermes de Spa